mvihola/weakly-informative-resampling-codes/README.md

 > N. Chopin, S. S. Singh, T. Soto and M. Vihola. **On resampling schemes for particle filters with weakly informative observations**.
 [arXiv:2203.10037](http://arxiv.org/abs/2203.10037)

+(If you wish to use the studied resampling algorithms in your own particle filter implementation, please see the separate [Resamplings.jl](https://github.com/skarppinen/Resamplings.jl) package.)

 ## Setting up

 Start by installing a fresh copy of [Julia](https://julialang.org/downloads/).
 The experiments were run with Julia 1.7.1, which is recommended for reproducibility.
-(You can also use your existing Julia installation, and the  codes should work with other than Julia 1.7.1. too.)
+(Of course, you can also use your existing Julia installation, and the  codes should work with other than Julia 1.7.1. too.)

 Get a local copy of the codes and start julia by running the following commends (in a shell):
 ```shell